FAQs

 The employer must also provide the worker with:

-The Workers Compensation Commission resolves workers compensation disputes between injured workers and employers.
+The Personal Injury Commission (PIC) resolves workers compensation disputes between injured workers and employers.

-The Workers Compensation Commission is an independent statutory tribunal implemented by the Workplace Injury Management and Workers Compensation Act 1998.
+The PIC is an independent statutory tribunal implemented by the NSW Government to deal with work and MVA injury cases.

-The Workers Compensation Commission is a dispute resolution system, and its objectives are to provide a transparent, independent forum for the fair, just, timely, and cost-effective resolution of workers compensation disputes in New South Wales.
+The PIC is a dispute resolution system and its objectives are to provide a transparent, independent forum for the fair, just, timely and cost effective resolution of workers compensation disputes in New South Wales.

-The Commission deals with disputes between injured workers and their employer/workers compensation insurer concerning the benefits provided to injured workers under the Workers Compensation Act 1987.
+The Commission deals with disputes between injured workers and their employer/workers compensation insurer in relation to the benefits provided to injured workers under the Workers Compensation Act 1987.
 Disputes may arise about the following:

 If you get injured at work, you must notify your employer as soon as possible of any injury and record it in the register of injuries.

-• Where weekly payments are being claimed you must supply a WorkCover Medical Certificate of Capacity from a registered medical practitioner and;
+- Where weekly payments are being claimed you must supply a Medical Certificate of Capacity from a registered medical practitioner and;

 All injuries sustained in the course of employment must be reported as soon as possible.
 Failure to report an injury within 6 months from the accident will prevent you from being able to claim unless there is a reasonable excuse.